-14 Fabulous Castles and Chateaus of the Loire Valley
+14 Fabulous Castles and Chateaux of the Loire Valley

 France’s Loire Valley was once home to kings, queens, and their various courts.
 This incredibly beautiful fertile valley was a strategic location during the Hundred Years’ War between England and France.
 When the wars ended the French built their fairytale castles and palaces to demonstrate their wealth and influence.

 How many chateaux are in the Loire?

 There are over 300 chateaux to visit in the Val de Loire so it would really take deep pockets and a lot of time to visit them all but dammit I’m gonna give it a try.